 The Waterloo Digital Library (WDL) is an online repository used for sharing select items from the special and archival collections held by the University of Waterloo Library (Library).
 Items available on the site have been shared to improve access for reference and research purposes to on- and off-site researchers.

-Inspiration for the collection carousel on the WDL home page was drawn from the Cambridge Digital Library, and the collage-based carousel banners were designed by Alice Zhao, a former University of Waterloo co-operative education student.
+Inspiration for the collection carousel on the WDL home page was drawn from the Cambridge Digital Library, and the collage-based carousel banners were designed by Alice Zhao and Katie Turriff, former University of Waterloo co-operative education students.

 The WDL team is indebted to members of the Islandora community for their advice and willingness to share their experience.
 Questions or comments regarding the site are very much welcome.